Banff in December 2024: Here’s ALL You Need to Know

 Their North Pole is where you can bring the kids to enjoy crafts like building a Gingerbread House.
 They also have the Christmas Concert Series featuring a variety of Canadian musicians performing on different dates throughout December.
 And new this year is the amazing outdoor space that has a skating rink, fire pits with s’mores, and even a curling rink.
 There will be beer and wine served for the adults!

-You can book a Christmas at the Castle package that runs between Saturday, December 16, 2023 and Wednesday, January 3, 2024.
-The package includes luxury accommodation, in-room decorated Christmas Tree, and complimentary self parking.
+You can book a Christmas at the Castle package that runs between Between Monday, December 16, 2024 and Friday, January 3, 2025.
+The package includes luxury accommodation, access to all the hotel events and activities in-room decorated Christmas Tree, and complimentary self parking.

 Christmas Carol at The Castle

-The Tale of Scrooge returns at the Castle through puppets, beautiful singing and soundscape, and special performances on Christmas Eve and Christmas Day.
-Seeing A Christmas Carol in Banff is one of the best things to do for families in Banff.
+The Tale of Scrooge returns to the Castle with puppets, beautiful singing and soundscapes, and special performances on Christmas Eve and Christmas Day.
+Seeing A Christmas Carol in Banff is one of the best things to do for families.

 In Search of Christmas Spirit

 This is a live Christmas story told by an impressive light display that starts from Banff Avenue Square and runs through the Cascade of Time Garden.
-This is a free experience that typically takes about 45 minutes – 1 hour to complete, though you still need to register for tickets beforehand.
+This is a free experience that typically takes about 45 minutes – 1 hour to complete.
+Although it is free, you still need to register for tickets beforehand.
 So grab a hot chocolate and enjoy.

-In Search of Christmas Spirit happens at the Cascade of Time Garden at the end of Banff Avenue from 4:30pm – 9:30pm on select dates from Nov 17 – Dec 31, 2023
+In Search of Christmas Spirit happens at the Cascade of Time Garden on select dates from Nov 15 – Dec 31, 2024.

 Banff’s Hot Chocolate Trail